neugram/ng/design.md

 	}
 ```

-Get returns NotFound if the key is not in the map.
+Get returns NotFound if the key is not in the dictionary.

-A map may optionally implement any of:
+A dictionary may optionally implement any of:

 ```
 	interface { Set(key, value interface{}) }